The original Extreme Fear in Dogs masterprogram

 and become one of the select few fearful dogs professionals recommended or referred to by TFDP.

-Advanced Level Structure: Certification program for qualified behavior consultants and trainers
+Advanced Program Structure: Certification program for qualified behavior consultants and trainers

 -12 hours of private, one on one coaching